kanisterio/kanister/README.md

 ## Highlights

-_Kubernetes centric_ - Kanister's APIs are implemented as [Custom Resource Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)
+✅ _Kubernetes centric_ - Kanister's APIs are implemented as [Custom Resource
+Definitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/)
 that conforms to Kubernetes' declarative management, security and distribution models.

-_Storage agnostic_ - Kanister allows you to efficiently and securely transfer backup data between your services and the object storage of your choice.
+✅ _Storage agnostic_ - Kanister allows you to efficiently and securely transfer
+backup data between your services and the object storage service of your choice.

-_Integration with storage providers_ - Use Kanister to backup, restore, and copy your data using your storage's APIs, and Kanister won't get in the way.
+Use Kanister to backup, restore, and copy your data using your storage's APIs, and Kanister won't get in the way.

-_Asynchronous or synchronous task execution_ - Kanister can schedule your data operation to run asynchronously in dedicated job pods, or synchronously via Kubernetes apimachinery `ExecStream` framework.
+✅ _Asynchronous or synchronous task execution_ - Kanister can schedule your data
+operation to run asynchronously in dedicated job pods, or synchronously via Kubernetes apimachinery `ExecStream` framework.

-_Re-usable workflow artifacts_ -  A Kanister blueprint can be re-used across multiple workflows to protect different environment deployments.
+✅ _Re-usable workflow artifacts_ -  A Kanister blueprint can be re-used across
+multiple workflows to protect different environment deployments.

-_Extensible, atomic data operation functions_ - Kanister provides a collection of easy-to-use
+✅ _Extensible, atomic data operation functions_ - Kanister provides a collection
+of easy-to-use
 [data operation functions](https://docs.kanister.io/functions.html) that you can add to your blueprint to express detailed backup and restore operation steps, including pre-backup scaling down of replicas, working with all mounted volumes in a pod etc.

-_Secured via RBAC_ - Prevent unauthorized access to your workflows via Kubernetes [role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) model.
+✅ _Secured via RBAC_ - Prevent unauthorized access to your workflows via Kubernetes
+[role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)
+model.

-_Observability_ - Kanister exposes logs, events and metrics to popular observability tools like Prometheus, Grafana and Loki to provide you with operational insights into your data protection workflows.
+✅ _Observability_ - Kanister exposes logs, events and metrics to popular observability tools like Prometheus, Grafana and Loki to provide you with operational insights into your data protection workflows.